Lande21/RolandeU.github.io/README.md

 - i went go to work yesterday i took water
 - Make breakfast/lunch of Bread, avocado  and omelette and orange
 - It was a snow blizzard today and i stayed inside
-- i talked to my mon and helped sist delete snap chat and i spoke to Rosy
+- i talked to my mom and helped sist delete snap chat and i spoke to Rosy
 - I made dinner , chicken pot recipe and biscuits
 - i washed my hair and straightened it and We are watching lakers and Bucks
 - Get to work and give my all in I did zone, Freight z rack and tech, PF and check lanes